-PROFESSIONAL DEVELOPMENT OVERVIEW KINMA 2017
+PROFESSIONAL DEVELOPMENT OVERVIEW KINMA 2018

 What did staff get up to.
 Professional development is ongoing with the staff at Kinma.
-In 2017 we did many internal sessions with Juli Gassner, our Education Co-ordinator throughout 2017.
-Juli made us think and rethink.

-- Individual group meetings (Regular min 3 times per term) Meetings with Education Co-ordinator to focus on individual needs of children, programming, group dynamics and any other issues raised by teaching staff. - Maths Barrier Games as a Critical Thinking tool Implementing Barrier Games in different Mathematical areas Ensuring staff comfortable with Language. - Progressive Education Unpacking Kinma's Core principles - presented by Grace : Cooperation over competition - presented by Michelle: Evaluation at Kinma The place of standardised testing
+- Individual group meetings (Regular min 3 times per term) Meetings with Education Leader r to focus on individual needs of children, programming, group dynamics and any other issues raised by teaching staff. - Maths Barrier Games as a Critical Thinking tool Implementing Barrier Games in different Mathematical areas Ensuring staff comfortable with Language. - Progressive Education Unpacking Kinma's Core principles